 Travel Cards & Oyster Cards in London

-Whether you’re a daily commuter through the capital or visiting for the first time, an Oyster travel card is the cheapest and simplest way to make use of London’s public transport.
+Whether you’re a daily commuter through the capital or visiting for the first time, an Oyster travel card is the cheapest and most straightforward way to use London’s public transport.

 How To Use Your Oyster Card/Visitor Oyster Card/Contactless Card

-A One Day Travelcard are the traditional type of paper ticket that can be used on not only London Underground, but also DLR, National Rail Stations, London Overground, tram and bus services.
+One Day Travelcard is the traditional type of paper ticket that can be used not only on the London Underground but also DLR, National Rail Stations, London Overground, tram and bus services.

 Why Buy an Oyster Card?

-- An Oyster Card works out a full 50% cheaper than buying a traditional paper travelcard with cash
+- An Oyster Card is 50% cheaper than a traditional paper travel card with cash.

 - Your daily travel spend is capped, meaning once that amount is reached, you’ll pay no more than that, no matter how much more it’s used that day (Cap excluded on Clipper River services)